jaewan7599/RDLAE_SIGIR2023/README.md

-# RLAE & RDLAE - It's Enough: Relaxing Diagonal Constraints in Linear Autoencoders for Recommendation
+# RLAE & RDLAE - It's Enough: Relaxing Diagonal Constraints in Linear Autoencoders for Recommendation (SIGIR 2023)

 This is the official code for our acppedted SIGIR 2023 paper: <br>[`It's Enough: Relaxing Diagonal Constraints in Linear Autoencoders for Recommendation`] (The link will be available).</br>